 Why and how to use it?

 It is a very versatile plant used in multiple cases.
-Let's review the most common uses.
+Let's look at the most common uses.

 Nervous system

-Its sweet and floral scent calms tension, reducing stress (a physiological reaction to a present threat) and anxiety (an emotion facing an anticipated threat).
-Contact with it relaxes you, which facilitates sleep and alleviates headaches, also eased by lavender's analgesic power.
+Its soft and floral scent calms tension, reducing stress (physiological reaction to a present threat) and anxiety (emotion in the face of an anticipated threat).
+Contact with it relaxes us, which facilitates sleep and alleviates headaches, also eased by lavender's analgesic power.

 → Flowers: in infusion